Naeima/Naeima/intro.md

 which I populate with diverse datasets to develop reliable knowledge graphs.

-I used proven research methods to develop and publish the Forest Observatory Ontology (FOO) (https://ontology.forest-observatory.cardiff.ac.uk), combining domain expertise with semantic technologies.
+I used proven research methods to develop and publish the Forest Observatory Ontology (FOO) (https://ontology.forest-observatory.cardiff.ac.uk), and its knowledge graphs.
-These knowledge graphs enable semantic reasoning and deep learning to uncover insights and make accurate predictions.
+These knowledge graphs enable semantic reasoning and deep learning to make accurate predictions.

 With skills in Python, SPARQL, and platforms like Stardog and GraphDB, I focus on making advanced technologies practical and accessible.
-My goal is to create reliable, transparent AI systems that solve meaningful problems and communicate complex ideas clearly.

 ```{tableofcontents}